I realize that “traumatized” may be a little dramatic. But hunting for preschools for our kids was still a bit of a nightmare.

 The director was all efficient handshakes, smiles, and talking points.

 Her teachers had graduate degrees in education and bubbly personalities.
 They were responsible for developing their own academic-based curriculums.
 We would be constantly in the loop, thanks to daily emails sharing highlights of our child’s day.

 For two half days every week, we’d pay $315 monthly.
 This was a steal of a deal offered because the school was still so new.

 I was ready to cough up the $150 annual registration fee right then and there, but my husband’s side eye stopped me.
 We told the director we’d be in touch and then continued to the second tour we had lined up.

 The next preschool we toured was much older.
 A woman greeted us in the lobby, walked us through to what would be our son’s classroom, and left us standing in the doorway.
 A much younger woman in pajamas sat on the floor, with kids in various sleepwear scattered around the room.

-Our daughter attended the same school two years later.
+Our daughter attended the same school 2 years later.
 Graciously, the director extended the same price point.
-Fast forward another two years, and the price has skyrocketed to $525 a month for two half days a week.
+Fast-forward another 2 years, and the price has skyrocketed to $525 a month for two half days a week.

 In the fall, we want our son to attend a preschool with a curriculum that covers the basics.
 It should give him lots of time to play and interact with peers in a welcoming environment, for a reasonable price.